 - ¼ cup vegetable oil

 - 2 tsp cinnamon

 - 1 cup flour (can use white or whole wheat pastry flour)

 - ½ tsp baking soda

-- Preheat oven to 350.
-Steam butternut squash until tender, mash with a fork and place in a medium to large bowl.
-Grate zucchini and place in the same bowl along with the brown sugar, eggs, cinnamon, nutmeg and salt.
+- Preheat oven to 350. mash banana with a fork.
+Grate zucchini and place in the same bowl along with the brown sugar, eggs, oil, cinnamon, nutmeg and salt.
 Mix until well combined.

-- In a separate bowl, add dry ingredients — oats, flour, baking powder and baking soda.
+- In a separate bowl, add dry ingredients -- oats, flour, baking powder and baking soda.
 Add the dry ingredients to the wet and mix.
-Gradually add milk and stop when the batter is thick but not too thick (you may not need the whole ½ cup).
+Add a bit of milk if batter too thick.

 - Pour muffins in sprayed muffin tins and bake for 20-22 minutes or until a toothpick runs clear.